mui/material-ui/examples/base-cra-system-ts/README.md

-# Base UI - Create React App example with TypeScript
+# Base UI - Create React App example with MUI System in TypeScript

 [Base UI](https://mui.com/base/getting-started/overview/) is a library of unstyled React UI components which includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.